-Cigars are packed in metal tins, cardboard shoulder boxes and wooden boxes unlike at other companies (like STG) cardboard shell & slide packs or plastic packs by hand.
-Cigars in wooden boxes are packed manually.
+Hand made cigars are packed by hand into wooden boxes, cardboard boxes and cardboard shell & slide packs, and metal tins.
 The packed cigars are put on (a) pallet(s) till the batch is finished.
-The pallet(s) may be stored in the warehouse for a couple of days, weeks or months, until it is known to which country the cigars will be sold.
+The pallet(s) may be stored in the warehouse for months, until it is known to which country the cigars will be sold.